rickfay/z17-randomizer/README.md

 - Generates a seed with no Swords.
 Things you should know about Swordless:
   - The Hyrule Castle Barrier will be torn down from game start, providing access to its checks and the Inside Hyrule Castle dungeon.
   - You will need the [Net to play Tennis with Yuganon](https://www.twitch.tv/videos/1265170513).
 Good luck finding it!

+`chest_size_matches_contents`
+- Alters treasure chest sizes depending on their contents: Large for Progression items, Small for everything else.

 ## Logic Breakdown